MariyanYordanov/JS-Basics/FirstStepsInCoding/Exercise/Condition.md

  #### Deposit Calculator

-	Write a program that calculates how much you will receive at the end of a deposit period at a given interest rate.
-	Use the following formula:
-	amount = amount deposited + deposit period * ((amount deposited * annual interest rate / 100) / 12)
+	Write a program that calculates how much you will receive at the end of a deposit period at a given interest rate.Use the following formula: amount = amount deposited + deposit period * ((amount deposited * annual interest rate / 100) / 12) Login
-	Login
 	3 lines are read from the console: